3. Ministerial Immersion (Internship)

 ELCA MDiv students will immerse themselves in an assigned parish-based setting, under supervision, for twelve months, normally beginning around August 1st of their third year (cf. ELCA Candidacy Manual).
 Students desiring an exception to this 3rd year pattern must obtain written permission from their synodical candidacy committee.

-MANUALS AND RESOURCES
+RESOURCES

 MDiv Students from Traditions Other than Lutheran